Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Last year’s bountiful harvest, however, is either sitting in storage waiting for a chance to finally be shipped off-world, or else was rotted down and ploughed back into the soil as fertilizer.
 There isn’t a single farmer on Cimbrean not squeezed by debt and loss.
 The same goes for the construction companies whose projects sit idle as they wait for shipments from Earth, the infrastructure projects half-finished, and we could write a whole series about the tourists and business travellers who were trapped here on Cimbrean when the Array network locked down and decided their best move was to stay permanently.

 Not every Array has been idle.
 The zero-width wormholes for communication have been running as normal, their capacity for mass destruction being basically nil.
-The military and government arrays, being separate and more secure than the commercial and passenger network, helped take some of the worst pressure off…
+The military and government arrays, being separate and more secure than the commercial and passenger network, helped take some of the worst pressure off...

 But the fact is, it’s been a year since most people on Cimbrean had the option of leaving.